 Samir Kapadia, MD

-Dr. Samir Kapadia is the Director of the Sones Cardiac Catheterization Laboratories and Head of the Interventional Cardiology Section in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute at Cleveland Clinic.
+Samir Kapadia, MD, is the Chairman of the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute at Cleveland Clinic.
 He is a Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 Dr. Kapadia is board-certified in internal medicine, cardiology, and interventional cardiology.
 Dr. Kapadia has published more than 300 articles and abstracts in professional scientific journals.

 Neal S. Kleiman, MD

 Dr. Neal S. Kleiman is Professor of Medicine, Weill Cornell Medicine, is the medical director of the cardiac catheterization laboratories and program director of the interventional cardiology fellowship at the Department of Cardiology at Houston Methodist DeBakey Heart & Vascular Center of Houston Methodist Hospital.
 He is also Professor of Cardiology, Institute for Academic Medicine, Houston Methodist Institute for Academic Medicine, Houston Methodist Hospital.